MaximVlayen/course_hwswcodesign/content/200_coprocessor/203_coproccesor_hd.md

 {{% multiHcolumn %}}
 {{% column %}}
 <u>In the C-code</u>, an <i>external</i> function is used.
-This function has to unsigned integers as parameters and also returns an unsigned integer.
+This function has two unsigned integers as parameters and also returns an unsigned integer.
 As this function is not coded in this file, you need to inform the compiler that this function <b>will be found</b> during linking.
 This is achieved with the <b>extern</b> keyword.
 {{% /column %}}
 {{% column %}}
 <u>In the assembly</u>, the hwswcd_hd() function is programmed.
 As you can see below, the only instruction this function does is the <b>mul</b> with registers a0 and a1 as operands.